jcolomb/HCS_analysis/Metadata_information/Readme.md

 # Add your data

-- create a folder in the folder containing the Project_metadata.csv file and name it according to the information given in the Project_metadata.csv file
+- create a folder and name it according to the information given in the Project_metadata.csv file
+- You can either place the folder in the data folder of your clone of this repository (source_data="this_github"), on another github repository online (source_data="https:/") or anywhere on your drive or an external drive (source_data="USB_stick", the value of STICK must be changed in the R code (in the master_noshiny.r or intered interactively, once the function will exist).
 - Either use the template provided, or make sure there is a experiment metadata file and a lab metadata file found at the path given in the Project_metadata.csv file.
 - Put the videos in the video folders (this is optional, we do not need the videos to run the analysis).
 - Put the data in one videoanalysis_output folder.
 If the data was analysed with different software, add one folder per software (for example HCS3_output and HCS4_output).
 Note that only one output may be analysed at a time.
 If you have used different analysis software, you should create a new row in the Project_metadata.csv file for each.